1998 Merton London Borough Council election

 Elections for the London Borough of Merton were held on 7 May 1998 to elect members of Merton London Borough Council in London, England.
 This was on the same day as other local elections in England and a referendum on the Greater London Authority; in the latter, Merton voted in favour of creating the Greater London Authority by 72.2% on a 37.6% turnout.

 The whole council was up for election and the Labour Party stayed in overall control of the council, despite losing one seat.

 There were some minor ward boundary changes which came into effect in December 1994; these affected Merton's boundaries with Sutton and Croydon.
 However, the number of council seats remained at fifty-seven.
 This would be the last election under these boundaries: in 2002, the number of seats was increased by 3 and all ward boundaries were redrawn.

-Results
+Background

+In between the 1994 election and this election there were a total of 2 by-elections to replace councillors who died in office, however these did not result in the seats changing parties.
+In addition to these a Labour councillor defected to a third party, which meant the composition of the council just before the election was as follows:

+Election results

-The incumbent Labour majority administration lost two seats to the Conservatives and gained one seat from Longthornton and Tamworth Residents Association, whose last councillor was elected in 1994 and no longer sat for the party; the party did not contest the election.
+The incumbent Labour majority administration lost two seats to the Consergainves and gained one seat from Longthornton and Tamworth Residents Association, whose last councillor was elected in 1994 and no longer sat for the party; the party did not contest the election.